functionless/functionless/README.md

 });
 ```

-### `AppsyncFunction` construct for creating Appsync Resolvers with TypeScript syntax
+### `AppsyncFunction` construct for defining Appsync Resolver with TypeScript syntax

 After wrapping your Functions/Tables, you can then instantiate an `AppsyncFunction` and interact with them using standard TypeScript syntax.